First, Let’s Talk About Gurudwara Karah Prasad…

 Once your flour is perfectly roasted, carefully (and I mean CAREFULLY) pour in your hot sugar water.

 It’ll bubble and sizzle and possibly scare the heck out of you — this is normal.
-Just keep stirring vigorously so no lumps form.

 Serve with Love